 An acid is generally an aqueous solution with the ability to react with certain metals, bases, or alkalis (and may form salts).
 Most acidic compounds contain Hydrogen.
-It is conventionally thought that a Hydrogen atom from the acidic compound is transferred to the water molecule and forms “Hydronium” (H3O), but the Geocubic Model shows that this is a fallacy.
+It is conventionally thought that a Hydrogen atom from the acidic compound is transferred to the water molecule and forms “Hydronium” (H3O), but the Geocubic Model shows that this is a fallacy (H3O cannot form).
 The Hydronium hypothesis is also contradicted by the fact that Carbon dioxide (CO2) will dissolve in water to create a carbonic acidic aqueous solution, and there is no Hydrogen atom in carbon dioxide, so there would be no 3rd Hydrogen atom supposedly making Hydronium.

 Void Nuclide Attraction

-The Nuclide of an atom is not the Baryons (Protons and Neutrons) themselves, but a weak energy bundle taken from the Baryons.
+The Nuclide of an atom is not just the Baryons (Protons and Neutrons) themselves, but also a weak energy bundle taken from the Baryons.
 In atomic bonding, Protons are loaned and borrowed, and the Nucleonic deficit pulls on the loaned Protons.
 Only a Hydrogen atom can be Void in a bond.
-When the Hydrogen atom is Void the pull of the Nuclide has no Nucleon to center it, and the pull results in an intermolecular attraction.
+When the Hydrogen atom is Void the pull of the Nuclide has no Baryons to center it, and the pull results in an intermolecular attraction.

-The intermolecular attraction is represented in the water molecule diagram below by green arrows (each Void Hydrogen can form only one link).
+The intermolecular attraction is represented in the water molecule diagram below by dotted green arrows (each Void Hydrogen can form only one link).